-Long-term debt was $3.2 billion compared with $3.4 billion at the end of the previous quarter.
+Long-term debt was $3.2 billion compared with $3.6 billion at the end of the prior quarter.

-In the fourth quarter, Arrow returned approximately $150 million to shareholders through stock repurchase program.
-Recently, it also approved an additional $600 million of repurchases, and was left with approximately $729 million of authorization at the end of the year.
+In the second quarter, Arrow returned approximately $150 million to shareholders through stock repurchase program, and was left with approximately $539 million of authorization.

-Foreign currency headwind of approximately $160 million on sales and 8 cents on earnings per share is expected to be an overhang in the first quarter.
+Foreign currency headwind of approximately $90 million on sales and 5 cents on earnings per share is expected in the third quarter.

-Profitability improvement activities for the ECS, which was undertaken during the fourth quarter, are expected to continue in the first quarter and the rest of 2019.
+Profitability improvement activities for the ECS, which was undertaken during the fourth quarter of 2018, are expected to continue through 2019.

 How Have Estimates Been Moving Since Then?

-At this time, Arrow Electronics has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, Arrow Electronics has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Arrow Electronics has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Arrow Electronics has a Zacks Rank #5 (Strong Sell).
+We expect a below average return from the stock in the next few months.